 I am not saying that I don’t ever feel under pressure or get stressed out.
 We all need some stress in our lives.
 It is a primeval legacy from the time when we lived in caves and were hunter gatherers and the stresses in those days, helped us to stay alive.

-However, the 21st century has turned stress from a form of protection into an illness, only fuelled by the fact that we are slaves to work, the internet & social media.
+However, the 21st century has turned stress from a form of protection into an illness, only fuelled by the fact that we are slaves to work, the internet and social media.
 In fact, I work in an environment which is connected 24 hours a day, seven days a week, a prisoner to the clock, the diary and deadlines and this is not good for my physical and mental health….

 Well, there is a sign in my kitchen which says ‘The Mournes are Calling & I Must go’ ….
 You see, fortunately for me, I have a remedy to combat the stresses of this ‘brave new world’ and the good news is that is available to you and it won’t cost you anything!
 It’s called HIKING!